vicherarr/memora/PROGRESOPROYECTO.md

 - ✅ Application compiles successfully with 0 errors
 - ✅ Docker build and container run successful
 - ✅ Authentication endpoints ready for testing
+- ✅ Fixed LocalDB compatibility issue by migrating to SQLite
+- ✅ Database migration successful - ready for production use

 ---